 Sacrifice of Christ

 The Lord Jesus Christ suffered and died as a substitutionary payment for the sins of the whole world.
 He physically arose from the dead and then ascended into Heaven.
-Simple faith in this sacrifce is the only way of salvation for mankind (Luke 24; Acts 1:9-11; Romans 5:8-10; Ephesians 1:20-23; 1 Peter 3:18).
+A simple faith in this sacrifice is the only way of salvation for mankind (Luke 24; Acts 1:9-11; Romans 5:8-10; Ephesians 1:20-23; 1 Peter 3:18).